 We find homeowners frequently ask us if it is time to close up their pool and backyard for the late fall or winter months.
 Gardens get cut back, beds are cleaned out, debris is cleared, and pool covers are put on.
 Getting your property ready for the change of seasons, requires some work and expertise.
 As it goes for most things, maintenance and care are necessary for longevity.
 Working with professionals helps to instill a routine that will best work for your property, also you can consider install a poolside basketball hoop in the summer.

 Deciding when to close pool is up to a homeowner’s discretion.
 However, there are variables to keep in mind to choose the best timing for you.
 Depending on the trees surrounding your pool, you may experience debris starting late summer.
 While leaves are falling, acorns, pollen, the trees change, the pool will need more frequent cleaning.
 Many homeowners prefer the view of the pool later into the season, especially when their pool or waterfall serve as the focal point from outside their windows.
-Turning the heater off can help to save money if you wish to keep the pool uncovered longer for the view.
+Turning the heater off can help to save money if you wish to keep the pool uncovered longer for the view, contact the boiler repair hackensack nj to ask for more info.

 When it comes to winterizing your pool, or deciding when to close pool, be sure to clean the pool of all debris.
 Anything left in a pool over the winter months will sink to the bottom and stain the plaster.
 It is important to have a professional close the pool to make sure pipes are blown out, the gas lines are shut, and electrical breakers have been taken care of.
 Given the extreme temperatures that winter brings on the East Coast, be sure to keep your water level below the tile line.
 Water will rise once it is buried under freezing rain and snow, causing damage to tiles—especially glass tiles—as well as coping.